Agile-and-Adaptive-Robotics/panda-kb-pipeline/tests/oscillator/README.md

     writeChannel(channelID, &time, 1);
 }
 ```
-**You then can use the run-time management snip for knowing the current time-step, this was helpful in ensuring the sendSpikes method was hanging.
+**You then can use the run-time management snip for knowing the current time-step, this was helpful in ensuring the sendSpikes method was NOT hanging.
 It would generally hang if the board had finished a run but the superhost (computer) was unaware of the run finishing.**
 ```python
 board.run(NUM_TIME_STEPS, aSync = True)